Connecting the Pieces

 6. Backpropagation computes gradients of the loss with respect to every weight (calculus, chain rule).

-7. Gradient descent updates the weights to reduce the loss (calculus, optimization).
+7. Section 0.1 updates the weights to reduce the loss (calculus, optimization).

 Big Picture